istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 keywords: [traffic-management,egress]
 ---

 By default, Istio-enabled services are able to access URLs outside of the cluster.
+However, you can tighten up the outbound access control to services running outside of the cluster and only allow access to specific services.

+{{< tip >}}
-If you choose to tighten up the outbound access control to services running outside of the cluster, you can configure `global.outboundTrafficPolicy.mode` to `REGISTRY_ONLY`.
-In this `REGISTRY_ONLY` mode, Istio configures the pod to use iptables to transparently redirect all outbound traffic to the sidecar proxy, which only handles intra-cluster destinations.
+For this task, change the `global.outboundTrafficPolicy.mode` from `ALLOW_ANY` to `REGISTRY_ONLY`.
+In the `REGISTRY_ONLY` mode, Istio configures the pod to use iptables to transparently redirect all outbound traffic to the sidecar proxy, which only handles intra-cluster destinations.
+Refer to [installation options](/docs/reference/config/installation-options/) to learn how to change installation options.
+{{< /tip >}}
+,

 This task describes how to configure Istio to expose external services to Istio-enabled clients in three different ways, when `REGISTRY_ONLY` mode is enabled: